OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 When you encrypt a secret at rest, the question is: with which key do you want to do this?
 The less trust you have with the cloudprovider, the more you will have to manage the key yourself.

-Often, you can either encrypt a secret with a key management at the secrets management service, or use a key management solution within the cloudprovider to encrypt the secret with.
+Often, you can either encrypt a secret with a key managed at the secrets management service, or use a key management solution within the cloudprovider to encrypt the secret with.
+The key offered through the key management solution of the cloudprovider can be either managed by the cloudprovider, or managed by yourself.
+In the latter case it is called "bring your own key"  (BYOK) scenario.
+This key can either be directly imported and/or generated at the key management solution, or be created at the cloudHSM supported by the cloud provdier.

-TODO: CONTINUE HERE ON CMK/DATA KEY SCHEMES AND CLOUDHSM USAGE!

-Customer master key -> data key

-BYOK vs. Cloud provider key
+In the case of a BYOK - or sometimes referred to as Custommer Master Key (CMK) is then used to encrypt the data key at the secrets management solution.
+The data key is then used to encrypt the actual secret.
+This means that, by manageing the CMK, you have the control over the data key at the secrets management solution.

 ### 4.3 Identity and Access Management (IAM)

+TODO: continue here!
 Applies to both cloud and on-premise.
 IAM control plane of cloud.

 Leverage temporality (roles, service account impersonation, etc)